20ns/movierec/public/blog/scene-stealing-character-actors.md

 ![Shea Whigham in Boardwalk Empire](tmdbtvid:32720)

 Shea Whigham is one of those actors whose face you instantly recognize, even if you can't always place the name.
-He consistently delivers powerful supporting performances in critically acclaimed films and series like *Boardwalk Empire*, *True Detective*, *Joker*, and *Mission: Impossible - Dead Reckoning Part One*.
+He consistently delivers powerful supporting performances in critically acclaimed films and series like *Boardwalk Empire*, *True Detective*, *Joker* (a film that certainly could [make you question reality](/blog/mind-bending-movies-question-reality)), and *Mission: Impossible - Dead Reckoning Part One*.
 He brings a grounded intensity to his roles, often playing lawmen or conflicted figures.

 ## 5. Hong Chau